Faculty of Social Sciences

 For further advice about how to choose your topic, you may like to consult other sources, such as Researching Real-World Problems: A Guide to Methods of Inquiry (2005), by Zina O'Leary, published by Sage.

 Doctoral research, unlike other university studies, is almost entirely self-directed and motivated.
 You are at the helm of your project.
 However, you are supported in this endeavour by 'supervisors', usually two, who are academics with a good specialist grounding in your chosen field.

 The selection of a supervisor is an important aspect of deciding where you want to pursue your research studies.
 For doctoral study, the proposed topic and methods suggested in the applicant's research proposal must fit within the goals, objectives and expertise of research groups and individual members of academic staff.
 Choose an advisor who is also interested and knowledgeable about your topic.
 In part, you should consider choosing which university you will apply to based on where the supervisor you most want to work with is located.
 Obviously, this is not always possible, but the student-supervisor relationship is an extremely important part of your research degree and it is vital you find someone whose interests match your own.
 If there is no-one in our faculty whose interests match your own then you will need to consider other faculties or universities.

 We are very happy to offer advice on this.
 Please contact your most relevant Postgraduate Coordinator who will discuss with you your individual requirements.
-The person you contact will be the one based in the Department you think most reflects your research interests.
-Although we increasingly supervise across Departments (for example, through Research Centres), students are still based in specific Departments and participate in the life of that Department.
+The person you contact will be the one based in the Discipline you think most reflects your research interests.
+Although we increasingly supervise across Disciplines (for example, through Research Centres), students are still based in specific Disciplines and participate in the life of that Discipline.